 Whatever you do, don’t miss the spectacle of parading here on a Friday night when the neighbourhood surges to its craziest.

 Get silly at the Trick Eye Museum Seoul

-It’s no shocker that the weird & whacky Trick Eye Museum Seoul chose Hongdae as its home.
+It’s no shocker that the weird & whacky Trick Eye Museum Seoul chose the Hongdae area as its home.

-Although these types of displays are popping up all over the world, the Seoul Trick Eye Museum is unique.
+Although these types of displays are popping up all over the world, this museum is unique.
 It combines the two-dimensional wall murals with high-tech augmented-reality via their own Trickeye Camera app.